Kerala Backwater – What are backwaters?

 The Kerala Backwaters are a part and parcel of Kerala tourism.
-These backwaters are formed due to the back and forth motions of sea waves, giving rise to intoxicating water bodies like lakes, canals, lagoons, deltas, and estuaries.
+These backwaters are formed due to the back-and-forth motions of sea waves, giving rise to intoxicating water bodies like lakes, canals, lagoons, deltas, and estuaries.

 Trivandrum and Cochin are two international airports in Kerala.
 Calicut has a domestic airport connecting Kerala to the major cities of the country.
-Kerala has a well-laid rail-network.
+Kerala has a well-laid rail network.
 There are 8 National Highways and 58 State Highways linking the state of Kerala to all the important cities of the country.

-The starting range of a Backwater tour package, on an average, is about Rs.
+The starting range of a Backwater tour package, on average, is about Rs.
 5000 to Rs.
 6000 per night.
-However, the rate per night can go up to Rs.
+However, the rate per night can go up from Rs.
 50,000 to Rs.
 60,000.
 The package cost is inclusive of accommodation for 2 persons, breakfast, lunch, dinner, airport/railway station-hotel transfers, houseboat cruise, and all applicable taxes.

 Alappuzha, popular as the Venice of the East, is a district of immense beauty.
 The district has the Arabian Sea on its west and is home to a fair number of lakes, lagoons, and freshwater rivers.
 The snake-boat races, the houseboat holidays, the beaches and the coir industry of the place attracts a huge number of vacationers and tourists from all around.

 Kuttanad is known as the “Rice Bowl of Kerala”.
 The unique landscape and the scenic beauty of the place make it known all over.
 What is most interesting about the place is that farming is done here below sea level.
-The rivers Pampa, Manimala and Achankovil beautifully meander down the length and breadth of the place.
+The rivers Pampa, Manimala, and Achankovil beautifully meander down the length and breadth of the place.

 The mesmerizing backwaters, lush greenery and the vast expanse of rubber plantations, all combined, provide an ethereal setting for a backwater tour here.
 The St. Mary’s Church, one of the oldest churches in Kerala, is yet another attraction of the town.
 The church was erected way back in the year 1585.
 The Ettumanoor Shiva Temple and the Thirunakkara Mahadeva Temple bear some fantastic murals and sculptural compositions.